As the pace of change quickens in the payments industry, ISOs, agents and processors have to match that speed or risk falling behind.

 Offering consumers a choice of value propositions, and placing less importance on the payment type, has become the critical ingredient that increases competition for market share.

-Herrington says processors are keenly aware of consumers' newfound power.
+Herrington says processors are becoming keenly aware of consumers’ newfound influence.

 “The consumer is in a much more influential and empowered position than in the past,” Herrington says.
 “No matter what happens in the wallet wars or the future of plastic, we know the consumer will have interaction with the merchant at the point of sale.”

 The role of the consumer reached loftier status when players such as Square Inc. and PayPal became eager participants in the payments business with new consumer-facing products.

 “It’s been a straightforward business service in which all of the processing companies were alike in the fairly simple process of signing up retailers [to accept cards],” says Gil Luria, an analyst with Los Angeles-based Wedbush Securities.